How To Force A Narcissistic Breakdown (Stages of Collapse)

 Final Words

-They can go on streaks of revenge on a group of unknown persons for hurt received from a particular person.
+They can go on streaks of revenge on unknown persons for hurt received from a particular person.
 They can take extra benefits from an equal-opportunity pool of resources.

 Narcissists can be of six different types, and some of them are too dangerous and will hurt you badly if you try to change them.